Woman journaling in her Bible

 When paired with a vital prayer life, God’s written Word provides us with the opportunity to interact with the God who made us, who has saved us, and who loves us.
 Finding both left-brained (linear/study/note taking) and right-brained (emotive and creative) ways to respond to God’s revealed work in our lives is the main benefit to using a Bible journal.

-By Mike Vander Klipp, Senior Editor in the Zondervan Bible Group of HarperCollins Christian Publishing.
+By Mike Vander Klipp, a senior editor with the Zondervan Bible Group, where he’s been privileged to work for the past three decades.
+He and his family live in Grand Rapids, Michigan.
 He has been journaling every day for over 30 years.

 If you are looking for more helpful information on Bible journaling, here are several other articles on the NIV blog on this subject –